 - 1/2 teaspoon red pepper flakes

-Place cauliflower florets on a large baking pan.
+- Place cauliflower florets on a large baking sheet.

-Saute onion in olive oil in a large pot for 3-5 minutes until softened.
+- Saute onion in olive oil in a large saucepan for 3-5 minutes until softened.

-Using an immersion blender, puree the cauliflower or transfer it to a blender and then back to the pot.
+- Using an immersion blender, puree or blend the cauliflower.
+You could also transfer it to a blender and then back to the pot.

 - Bring to a boil then reduce heat to low and simmer for 10 minutes.